j-reis-12/PO-25-26/README.md

 ### Goal
 Develop a fully object‑oriented library management system capable of handling creators, works, users, loans, notifications, time progression, and persistent state.
-The project emphasizes strong OO design principles, especially extensibility and the open‑closed principle, requiring the system to support new work types, new user classifications, new borrowing rules, and new search mechanisms with minimal impact on existing code.
+The project emphasizes strong OOP design principles, especially extensibility and the open‑closed principle, requiring the system to support new work types, new user classifications, new borrowing rules, and new search mechanisms with minimal impact on existing code.
 It integrates domain modeling, inheritance, polymorphism, exception handling, serialization, and a structured UI command framework to deliver a robust, modular, and maintainable application.

-> This project uses official PO support libraries provided on the website for the Object-Oriented Programming
+> This project uses official PO support libraries provided on the [website](https://bit.ly/po-wiki)
-> course (IST).
-These libraries are **not** included in this repository and must be downloaded from the official
+> for the Object-Oriented Programming course (IST).
+These libraries are **not** included in this
-> course page (2025-2026 version) to work with the application.
+> repository and must be downloaded from the course page (2025-2026 version) to work with the
+> application.